MONARCH: Map of Need Aggregated Research Study

 Broader Significance

-MONARCH demonstrates that aggregating sensitive casework data across independent organisations, protecting individual privacy, and producing a scientifically rigorous and practically useful platform is achievable — offering a transferable framework for other complex populations.
+MONARCH demonstrates that aggregating sensitive casework data across independent organisations, protecting individual privacy, and producing a scientifically rigorous and practically useful platform is achievable.
+This will offer a transferable framework for other complex populations.

 Next Steps